Measuring What Matters: 10 Learning Analytics to Live By

 We’re on a mission to help learning leaders navigate ROI and effectiveness.
 Leveraging our insights into the best practice programs and key metrics built into client projects serving nearly one million learners across the globe, this article looks at what L&D leaders typically measure and provides suggestions on opportunities where learning teams can go deeper.

 Why Measure Learning?

 Executives need a signal that the investment in learning is valuable.
 According to ROI Institute, 74 percent of executives expect ROI and 96 percent want business impact, yet these are measured in only 4 and 8 percent of businesses, respectively.
 HBR states when learning is “practical, supports organizational goals, and is provided for employees,” organizational performance improves.
 If executives want learning measured and it’s important to the business, why is measuring learning ROI so difficult?

 Current Challenges and Blind Spots

 Learning teams rarely track the full breadth of program costs.

-They track travel, meals, and materials, but exclude internal development, printing, facilitation, technology, or time off the job.
+They track travel, meals and materials, but often exclude internal development, printing, facilitation, technology or time off the job.
 Learning teams must include the total program costs in ROI measurements.

 Learning teams develop programs without clear business objectives.

-As technology matures, and “Big Learning Data” emerges through xAPI connections and record storage, new methods for capturing data may provide valuable insights for refining your learning and training strategy.
+As technology matures and “Big Learning Data” emerges through xAPI connections and records storage, new methods for capturing data may provide valuable insights for refining your learning and training strategy.